eszter-pai/clembench/games/dnd/README.md

 ## Game Overview

-This game is inspired by the classic Dungeon & Dragons format.
+This game is inspired by the classic Dungeons & Dragons format.
 It involves three players: two adventurers and one Dungeon Master (DM).
 The adventurers aim to defeat the boss controlled by the DM within a dungeon.

 ## Player Roles and Classes